ananthu2014/PDF-Extraction/Readme.md

 - Extracts text from PDF and image files.
 - Uses `pytesseract` for OCR to extract text from images.
-- Utilizes `LlamaExtract` to extract structured data from PDFs.
+- Utilizes `LlamaExtract` to extract data from PDFs.
+- Utilizes 'PyPDF' coupled with Regular-Expression parser to extract data from PDfs faster, but Llama-Extract is the most accurate soltuion.
 - Regular expressions are used to parse the extracted text for relevant invoice details.
 - Also, you can choose whether to run using Llama or not by specifying in the arguments.
 If not needed, it will use pyPDF2 to perform this action.